Tuesday, July 29, 2014

 - Edward Radzinsky, 1992.

 In the very early morning hours of today's date, July 17 in 1918, Tsar Nicholas II of Russia, his wife Alexandra, and their whole family: four beautiful young girls, Olga, Tatiana, Marie, and Anastasia, and their son the Tsarevitch Alexis were all murdered by their Bolshevik jailers, who were acting on the orders of their government.
+(And the date of the execution WAS on July 17 no matter what the History Channel website says.
+The vast majority of on-line sources also list the date as July 17).
 Along with them were also murdered Dr. Sergei Botkin, the family physician, chambermaid Anna Demidova, and the cook, Ivan Kharitanov.
 This was indeed "a crime of remarkable vileness", as Mr. Crankshaw said above writing in 1976.
 But since that time, documents have become available which shed a bleak light on this act of bloody savagery.
 As Mr. Radzinsky, writing in 1992 said, "now we shall let them speak."

 What To Do With Nicholas?